The web is overcomplicated

 So, let's make it usable, and maybe a little fun.

-The internet should be for everyone, and it should be simple to use, a seamless experience for every user.
-At its core, the web should empower people to connect, learn, and achieve without barriers.
+The web should empower people to connect, learn, and achieve without barriers.
 Whether through intuitive design, clear navigation, or inclusive development practices.

-Human-centered technologies do more than propel technology forward; they elevate the human experience, shaping a more equitable and hopeful tomorrow, and today.
+Human-centered design does more than propel technology forward; it elevates the human experience, shaping a more equitable and hopeful tomorrow, and today.

 About Me